Aadryn/Tochi/.github/instructions/csharp.documentation.instructions.md

 // </summary>
 // <returns>Résultat de l'opération.</returns>

-/ ✅ BON - Précis et descriptif
+/ ✅ GOOD - Precise and descriptive
 // <summary>
-// Valide et enregistre les modifications apportées à l'entité dans la base de données.
+// Validates and saves the changes made to the entity in the database.
 // </summary>
 // <returns>
 // <c>true</c> si l'enregistrement a réussi ;